Complexity of Shift Bribery in Committee Elections: Chamberlin-Courant and Its Variants

 Thus, in the next $h$ rounds, for each color $i \in [h]$, Greedy-Borda-CC adds into the committee one vertex candidate of color $i$.
-Note that as soon as it picks some vertex candidate of color $i$, the score of all the other vertex candidates of this color immediately drops by at least $2N\cdot(T_v-i)$ and, so, their score is much too low to be selected.
+Note that as soon as it picks some vertex candidate of color $i$, the scores of all other vertex candidates of this color immediately drop by at least $2N\cdot(T_v-i)$ and, so, their scores are much too low to be selected in the following rounds.

 By shifting candidate $p$ in the vertex-selection votes, for each color $i \in [h]$ and each vertex in~$V^{(i)}$ it is possible to ensure that exactly this vertex is selected (it suffices to ensure that every other vertex candidate of this color loses one point due to $p$ passing him or her).
 The costs of such shifts are at most $|V|-h$ in total.
 In other words, we can assume that after these $h$ iterations Greedy-Borda-CC picks one vertex candidate of each color, and that by shift action of cost at most $|V|-h$ it is possible to choose precisely which ones.

 In the next $\binom{h}{2}$ iterations, Greedy-Borda-CC picks one edge candidate for each pair of colors.
 Not counting the verification voters, for each pair of colors $i,j\in [h]$, $i < j$, every edge candidate connecting vertices of colors $i$ and $j$ has score: